• Add description, images, menus and links to your mega menu

 Why Gray Hair Needs Different Shampoo Ingredients

+Many people also notice gray hair feels coarser, which is often connected to reduced scalp oil production as we age.
 Because of these changes, gray hair benefits from shampoos that cleanse gently while supporting hydration and strength.
-Harsh cleansing agents or heavy coating ingredients may make these concerns worse.

 Ingredients to Avoid in Gray Hair Shampoo